idleberg/SublimeLinter-contrib-makensis/README.md

 SublimeLinter 3 must be installed in order to use this plugin.
 If SublimeLinter 3 is not installed, please follow the instructions [here][installation].

 ### Linter installation
-Before using this plugin, you must ensure that `makensis` is installed on your system.
-To install `makensis`, do the following:
+Before using this plugin, you must ensure that NSIS v2.46 (or higher) is installed on your system.
+To install it, do the following:

 #### Windows

-Download NSIS 2.46 (or later) from [SourceForge](https://sourceforge.net/p/nsis) and run setup.
-Make sure makensis is in your [PATH environmental variable][path].
+Download the NSIS installer from [SourceForge](https://sourceforge.net/p/nsis) and run setup.
+Make sure `makensis` is in your [PATH environmental variable][path].

 Alternatively, you can install NSIS through [Chocolatey](https://chocolatey.org/packages/nsis):